Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Experimental details

 \subsection{Dynamic pricing simulator}

-This subsection records the exact simulator used in Section~\ref{sec:empirical-pricing}.
-The design preserves the three economic ingredients emphasized in the main text: a seasonal demand component, a direct effect of the current price on current demand, and a reference effect because current prices change the customer's internal benchmark.
+This subsection records the simulator used in Section~\ref{sec:empirical-pricing}.
+Demand has three components: seasonality, a direct effect of current price on purchase probability, and a reference-price channel through which current prices affect future demand.